Skip to main content

 The Little Diplomat

-March 2024
+November 2024

 19min read

-As a ten-year-old boy, the author had a role to play in bringing Douglas MacArthur’s vision of democracy to a shattered Japan
+As a ten-year-old boy, the author had a role to play in bringing Douglas MacArthur’s vision of democracy to a shattered Japan.

-On August 30, 1945, just days after Japan capitulated, ending World War II, Douglas MacArthur first set foot on the island nation, to set up temporary headquarters at the New Grand Hotel in Yokohama—and to set in motion a unique experiment that little more than three and a half years later would cause me also to spend my first night in Japan in the New Grand.
+On August 30, 1945, just days after Japan capitulated, ending World War II, Douglas MacArthur first set foot on the island nation, to set up temporary headquarters at the New Grand Hotel in Yokohama, and to set in motion a unique experiment that, little more than three and a half years later, would cause me also to spend my first night in Japan in the New Grand.

 We surely passed our time there differently.
 While the general doubtless worked on implementing his plan to democratize Japan, mine was less defined, but I remember it included preparing to enroll in school and wandering about Yamashita Park, across the street from the New Grand.
-But then what else might be expected of a ten-year-old?
+But then, what else might be expected of a ten-year-old?

 Quite a bit, as I was to learn and live.
 For it was MacArthur’s plan that the occupation of Japan be as much a model of democracy as a means of enabling it.
-For Americans assigned there, military and civilian and their dependents, this meant behaving not at all like carpetbaggers but like houseguests who, however uninvited, atone for their intrusion by bringing with them a cornucopia of democratic examples and ideals.
+For Americans assigned there, military and civilian and their dependents, this meant behaving not at all like carpetbaggers, but like houseguests who, however uninvited, atone for their intrusion by bringing with them a cornucopia of democratic examples and ideals.

 And more.
-This Tupperware Party image notwithstanding, certain of us came through the door in regal fashion, looking and living very much like conquerors if not behaving as such.
+This Tupperware Party image notwithstanding, certain of us came through the door in regal fashion, looking and living very much like conquerors, if not behaving as such.
 We were among these.
-Because my father was a high-ranking American Army officer (a full colonel), our family was accorded privileges and a scale of living that were not only far out of proportion from what we had experienced back in the United States but also in many respects out of place and time from what America had become.
+Because my father was a high-ranking American Army officer (a full colonel), our family was accorded privileges and a scale of living that were not only far out of proportion from what we had experienced back in the United States, but also, in many respects, out of place and time from what America had become.

 We were members of the occupation aristocracy, and much of our life smacked of America’s Gilded Age of a half-century earlier.
-Included were a magnificent Western-style house overlooking Yokohama, with four servants to run it; a private railroad car at my father’s disposal, with its own staff of servants, in which we traveled throughout Japan; extravagant weekends at imperial retreats and festivals that now are all but closed to Western eyes; luxurious vacations at exotic resorts that once catered exclusively to Japanese nobility but were now for our use and with our own private servant retinue bolstering each facility’s regular staff.
+Included were a magnificent Western-style house overlooking Yokohama, with four servants to run it; a private railroad car at my father’s disposal, with its own staff of servants, in which we traveled throughout Japan; extravagant weekends at imperial retreats and festivals that now are all but closed to Western eyes; luxurious vacations at exotic resorts that once catered exclusively to Japanese nobility, but were now for our use, and with our own private servant retinue bolstering each facility’s regular staff.

 But what was going on here?
-Misplaced neocolonialism?
+Misplaced neo-colonialism?
 American hegemony run amok?
 Political incorrectness on a grandiose scale?
 Add the fact that we carried on in such style in a country that was still war-ravaged, with many people living in hovels and destruction and poverty but a short walk from our house, and a sensitive individual might not help terming it an outlandish example of Occidental America exploiting a conquered Oriental people.

 Yet this seemingly grotesque paradox of splendor amid squalor was also part of MacArthur’s scheme to permeate Japanese society with the ideals of democracy.
-Unlike most Americans then (or at least those in charge), he understood that the aspect of Japanese culture that in an eyewink caused them to convert from the most bellicose of nations to the most subservient also demanded that the conquering hierarchy at least look the part.
-Compounding this was the fact that while Japan had toyed with some aspects of democracy early in the century, it had no recent experience with it; its conduct of the war had in fact been a return to feudalism, a situation where shoguns overruled even the emperor.
+Unlike most Americans then (or at least those in charge), he understood that the aspect of Japanese culture that, in an eyewink, caused them to convert from the most bellicose of nations to the most subservient also demanded that the conquering hierarchy at least look the part.
+Compounding this was the fact that, while Japan had toyed with some aspects of democracy early in the century, it had no recent experience with it; its conduct of the war had in fact been a return to feudalism, a situation where shoguns overruled even the emperor.

-This meant that in our role as conquerors we first had to set ourselves up as such and from that foundation imbue Japanese society with the ideals of democracy in general and American democracy in particular.
+This meant that, in our role as conquerors, we first had to set ourselves up as such, and, from that foundation, imbue Japanese society with the ideals of democracy in general and American democracy in particular.
 Thus the curious dichotomy of assuming imperial trappings, then behaving unimperiously.

 The presence of whole American families was important to making this work.
 Had dependents been left at home, the Japanese would not have had the opportunity to view democracy-in-microcosm, as practiced on a familial scale.
-They would have seen it only as filtered through a military establishment, which is to say they would not have seen it at all, however benign occupation policy might have been otherwise.
+They would have seen it only as filtered through a military establishment, which is to say that they would not have seen it at all, however benign occupation policy might have been otherwise.

-And so I found myself wandering about Yamashita Park in the cold, wet, and windy March of 1949 as a military dependent but also, I realized years later, as an example of Democracy, American Style—a red-white-and-blue laboratory rat for the Japanese to observe and learn from.
+And so, I found myself wandering about Yamashita Park in the cold, wet, and windy March of 1949 as a military dependent, but also, I realized years later, as an example of democracy, American-style—a red-white-and-blue laboratory rat for the Japanese to observe and learn from.

 Just like American kids, once my Japanese playmates discovered my negligible athletic ability (“Jamie-san no good!”), they picked me last.

 The lessons—theirs and mine—began early.
 The initial encounters remain clear to me today.
 There was the toothless old man leaning on a cane while seated on a park bench, who rose slightly and bowed smilingly at me as I passed.
-There was a group of young boys about my age dressed in tatters who hesitantly approached me, not begging but out of curiosity, shyly querying me in the few English words they knew: “American?
+There was a group of young boys about my age dressed in tatters who hesitantly approached me, not begging, but out of curiosity, shyly querying me in the few English words they knew: “American?
 Name?”
 I replied with my childhood moniker: “Jamie.”
 More smiles, then: “Ah, so!
 Jamie-san!”
 It stuck.

 And everywhere were the Japanese army veterans, readily identified because they still wore their uniforms, now stripped of insignia and shabby for lack of resources to update wardrobes.
 If you looked their way and smiled however tentatively, they would grin and bow in return.

 This was the fabric, and its weave would deepen.
-As a child in Yokohama I often traveled alone among the Japanese, afoot and by bicycle but also for some distance on buses and trains.
+As a child in Yokohama, I often traveled alone among the Japanese, afoot and by bicycle, but also for some distance on buses and trains.
 I went to movies on my own at night, then walked home through neighborhoods that remained bombed flat; I shopped in Japanese markets by myself; I shared candy, popcorn, and other distinctly American treats with Japanese I encountered, exchanging smiles and nods and bows with children and adults alike.

 I had Japanese playmates my age.
-They played baseball on a field across a ravine from our house, so when none of my American friends were available, I would join them—and just like American kids, once they discovered my negligible athletic ability (“Jamie-san no good!”), they picked me last.
+They played baseball on a field across a ravine from our house, so, when none of my American friends were available, I would join them—and just like American kids, once they discovered my negligible athletic ability (“Jamie-san no good!”), they picked me last.
 The only difference was that my mother often sent me out with clothes I had outgrown for me to distribute.

-The awesome destruction our bombers had wreaked on Yokohama in the waning days of the war also could be seen from our front gate.
+The awesome destruction which our bombers had wreaked on Yokohama in the waning days of the war also could be seen from our front gate.
 Our house faced west from atop the ridge of an ancient volcano now called Yamate-Cho that fronted on the harbor.
 Any clear morning, on leaving for school or whatever, I was greeted by two sights: sunshine glinting off Mount Fuji, which rose majestically on the far horizon, and the plain before it, still blackened from (I was to learn years later) a horrific firestorm that Curtis LeMay’s B-29s had visited upon Yokohama on May 29, 1945.

-A rail line cut through the ridge not a half-mile downslope from our house, and never would the term other side of the tracks have more meaning.
+A rail line cut through the ridge not a half-mile downslope from our house, and never would the term "other side of the tracks" have more meaning.
 To the east of the tracks, Yamate-Cho and the south harbor area were much as they had been before the war.
-The ridge itself was totally untouched by bombs expressly because it was dotted with luxurious houses such as ours, European consulate housing built in the 1920s, the tactical intent having been to spare the area so it could serve as postwar housing for the victors.
+The ridge itself was totally untouched by bombs, expressly because it was dotted with luxurious houses such as ours, European consulate housing built in the 1920s, the tactical intent having been to spare the area so it could serve as postwar housing for the victors.

-But immediately west of the tracks the ruin began, and even as late as the time we lived there, it was only haphazardly punctuated with hopeful exclamation points of new construction.
+But immediately west of the tracks, the ruin began, and even as late as the time we lived there, it was only haphazardly punctuated with hopeful exclamation points of new construction.

 Curiously, for all the evidence of war, the subject itself was never broached.
-I recently asked my ninety-two-year-old mother about this, and she confirmed my memory: It was understood, a policy of tactfulness; the war was not to be flaunted, certainly not to the Japanese.
+I recently asked my 92-year-old mother about this, and she confirmed my memory: It was understood, a policy of tactfulness; the war was not to be flaunted, certainly not to the Japanese.
 Military-assignment rotation policy at the time helped ensure that no ill will would surface.
-So with the exception of MacArthur’s personally anointed wartime staff and cronies whom he chose to retain, Pacific Theater veterans were sent home for reassignment to Europe or elsewhere—and vice versa.
+So, with the exception of MacArthur’s personally anointed wartime staff and cronies whom he chose to retain, Pacific Theater veterans were sent home for reassignment to Europe or elsewhere—and vice versa.
 My own father was a case in point; his wartime service was in North Africa and Italy.

 The American school I attended, Nasugu Beach Elementary, was an even starker example of this taciturn policy.
-Only four years earlier the building had held Allied prisoners of war.
+Only four years earlier, the building had held Allied prisoners of war.
 This I knew then; only years later did I learn that it also likely was the scene of Japanese atrocities.

 Looking back, I question whether this total avoidance of what was then a very recent past did not contribute to Japan’s current attitude of denying wartime guilt.
-Yet even if it did, on balance I think the policy was for the best; certainly it made this child’s life easier.
+Yet even if it did, on balance, I think the policy was for the best; certainly, it made this child’s life easier.

 Nor were there overt displays of racism.
-In our family’s circles at least, it did not occur—except as exercised by me.
-I would bring the terms home from school, but as soon as I mentioned them, I was severely reprimanded; the words Jap and Nip were never to be used.
-And I can still recall how our cook and household staff head, a proud woman named Horiko who had lived in Hawaii before the war, stiffened and scolded me when I asked her in all innocence what gook meant.
+In our family’s circles, at least, it did not occur—except as exercised by me.
+I would bring the terms home from school, but, as soon as I mentioned them, I was severely reprimanded; the words Jap and Nip were never to be used.
+And I can still recall how our cook and household staff head, a proud woman named Horiko who had lived in Hawaii before the war, stiffened and scolded me when I asked her in all innocence what "gook" meant.

 Nor did I ever feel apprehension.
 One reason has to be a child’s natural innocence, but another and more profound one must be the egalitarian doctrine that governed our presence there.

 This was driven home to me from before we went to Japan.
-One of my earliest childhood memories is of my father announcing at dinner one evening in our modest house in suburban Silver Spring, Maryland, that we were going to Japan, outlining what our life would be like, and then sternly admonishing me that under no circumstances was I ever to order a servant about.
+One of my earliest childhood memories is of my father announcing at dinner one evening in our modest house in suburban Silver Spring, Maryland that we were going to Japan, outlining what our life would be like, and then sternly admonishing me that under no circumstances was I ever to order a servant about.
 Yessir!

 But not once do I recall directly telling Yoshi to do anything.
-I was taught that whatever I might need from him must first be put as a request not to my mother but to Horiko, who would determine whether Yoshi should assist me.
-In fact so much did he and I work together as companions and not at all in any master-servant context that the memory of the sole occasion of my becoming short with him—a bit of childhood truculence involving a drawing exercise that annoyed me—embarrasses me to this day.
+I was taught that, whatever I might need from him must first be put as a request not to my mother, but to Horiko, who would determine whether Yoshi should assist me.
+In fact, so much did he and I work together as companions and not at all in any master-servant context that the memory of the sole occasion of my becoming short with him—a bit of childhood truculence involving a drawing exercise that annoyed me—embarrasses me to this day.

-Protocol at home helped prepare me for official duties of the occupation, in which I was often involved in an ex officio emissarial capacity because of my father’s unusual position and the way occupation business was done.
+Protocol at home helped prepare me for official duties of the occupation, in which I was often involved in an ex officio emissarial capacity because of my father’s unusual position and the way that occupation business was done.
 MacArthur presided over the total task of rebuilding Japan in his position as Supreme Commander, Allied Powers (SCAP—as much the man as the office).
-Beneath him, or it, the U.S. 8th Army provided security and certain logistical support, while another army, of American and other foreign advisers and contractors working with the Japanese, reconstructed Japan physically, politically, and, to the extent it became Americanized, socially.
+Beneath him, or it, the U.S. 8th Army provided security and certain logistical support, while another army, of American and other foreign advisers and contractors working with the Japanese, reconstructed Japan physically, politically, and, to the extent that it became Americanized, socially.

 As chief procurement officer (later comptroller) of the 8th Army, my father, far more than most other Americans, had to cross boundaries.
-It was his job to negotiate with Japanese for provisions and facilities, and as with so much else, business matters were conducted according to Japanese tradition, which meant first getting to know one another on a familial scale.
+It was his job to negotiate with Japanese for provisions and facilities, and, as with so much else, business matters were conducted according to Japanese tradition, which meant first getting to know one another on a familial scale.

 Getting to Kyōto was no casual undertaking.
 It meant an overnight trip aboard the private railway car.
-Often the three of us were alone on this car, but sometimes another American quartermaster officer and his family, including a boy my age, accompanied us.
+Often, the three of us were alone on this car, but sometimes, another American quartermaster officer and his family, including a boy my age, accompanied us.
 The car featured a private room for everyone and a lavish living-dining area at its rear.
 My mother recalls that the car had three servants, including a cook, steward, and general maid.
-Most of the time it was hitched onto the rear of regularly scheduled passenger trains, but without access from our car to the others.
+Most of the time, it was hitched onto the rear of regularly scheduled passenger trains, but without access from our car to the others.

 We would leave Yokohama in the early evening, in time for a leisurely dinner aboard.
 The night’s sleep was disturbed by the train lurching to a halt in the darkness, to slowly negotiate track work.
-Rebuilding went on around the clock; I remember waking up and raising the window shade to look out at hordes of Japanese workers illuminated by trackside floodlights.
+Rebuilding went on around the clock; I remember waking up and raising the window shade to look out at hordes of Japanese workers illuminated by track-side floodlights.
 We would get to Kyōto sometime the next morning.

-I well remember Count Hirohashi’s house in Kyōto, a large yet light and airy affair set amid dense evergreen trees, with an exquisite private garden outside my room.
-On this occasion and others when we visited Japanese families, we lived on their terms (albeit at an exalted level), including sleeping on tatami mats and trying to negotiate Japanese toilets.
+I well remember Count Hirohashi’s house in Kyōto, a large, yet light and airy affair set amid dense evergreen trees, with an exquisite private garden outside my room.
+On this occasion and others when we visited Japanese families, we lived on their terms (albeit, at an exalted level), including sleeping on tatami mats and trying to negotiate Japanese toilets.

 My duties?
-Other than generally to behave myself, to show utmost respect for our hosts and their home.
+Other than generally to behave myself, I had to show utmost respect for our hosts and their home.
 It helped that they had a son, although he was a teenager.
 I recall being entranced by the garden, but the other boy would get bored with me and soon enough leave me to my own devices.

-Mealtime, here and on other occasions when we stayed in Japanese homes, involved a delicate exercise in face-saving.
+Meal time, here and on other occasions when we stayed in Japanese homes, involved a delicate exercise in face-saving.
 This is because local fruits and vegetables were not then generally safe for Americans to eat, for the reason that the Japanese still largely used human excrement to fertilize their farms and gardens.
 Anyone familiar with the term honey buckets knows what I mean; it referred to the large tubs of human waste Japanese farmers would bear on their shoulders.
 On warm spring days in this humid land, the fertilizer’s perfume could overwhelm that of the blossoms in our own yard (where, by the way, we raised many of our own vegetables).

 In any event, meals in Japanese homes began with our sitting cross-legged on tatami mats around the family dining table.
 A maid would bring in a large tray of hors d’oeuvres, including raw fruits and vegetables—and a box of Ritz crackers.
-(Clearly Nabisco was an early postwar exporter to Japan.)
+(Clearly, Nabisco was an early postwar exporter to Japan.)

 The hostess would decorate our plates with samples of the fresh produce (we assumed it would not do much harm in small amounts)—and a generous handful or two of the crackers.
 I ate a lot of Ritz crackers in those days.
 The main course itself was thoroughly cooked, which served to kill most bacteria, although I do recall some occasions of food poisoning.